erikng/blog.eriknicolasgomez.com/_posts/2018-01-25-Automated CloudFront invalidation rules.md

 * /icons/_icon_hashes.plist

-Finally, you may want to create an invalidation rule for your client resources files.
+Finally, you may want to create an object cache rule for your client resources files.
 While these don't change often, it could throw you for a loop when you make a change and don't see it on appear.

 * /client_resources/*